Lisanework21/alx-pre_course/0x02-git/README.md

-git project is too easy.
+Git project is owsem with git pull updating.